DataTalksClub/machine-learning-zoomcamp/cohorts/2026/05-deployment/workshop/visual-audit-provenance-2026-09-09.md

 - Video ID: `jzGzw98Eikk`
 - Cached transcript: `~/.cache/youtube_transcripts/jzGzw98Eikk.txt`
 - Cached transcript SHA-256: `ad491d4780a9aff8b47a1e3038ebc5834324e9ed0b801c2e0942f7884b007610`
-- Intended ignored source directory: `cohorts/2026/.tmp/ml-fastapi-workshop/videos/`
-- Intended ignored candidate directories: `cohorts/2026/.tmp/ml-fastapi-workshop/illustrations/candidates/` and `cohorts/2026/.tmp/ml-fastapi-workshop/illustrations/crops/`
-- Acquired source video: none
+- Acquired source video: `/home/alexey/git/.tmp/ml-workshop-videos/jzGzw98Eikk.mp4`
-- Extracted candidate frames: none
+- Source video SHA-256: `8c20deeb5c0552f9c28198643882c83a3c6d1d42077c6b9901c238124ffdfb2a`
+- Source video properties: `640x360`, `30 fps`, `6083.674558` seconds,
+  `178855244` bytes
+- Candidate directory:
+  `/home/alexey/git/.tmp/ml-workshop-frames/jzGzw98Eikk/`
+- Final output directory: `images/`

+The response candidate was extracted as `response.jpg` at `00:53:11` and cropped to `response-crop.png` with `(x=45, y=15, width=540, height=300)`.
+The original frame SHA-256 is `f9a87c95c8cf31e81ab748a9d06a5cd090feddcdf5ae187e03573609edfb7c1c`; the crop SHA-256 is `4f9c7d0823c7514d4fbfeaaa47a8e5a2188dc36f4affb63b2b56cc4c90f467e2`.

+The deployment candidate was extracted as `fly-deployed.jpg` at `01:33:22` and cropped to `fly-deployed-crop.png` with
+`(x=155, y=195, width=470, height=155)`.
+The original frame SHA-256 is
+`1facd7c23eaa443b9938b3fecdd57214184ca208bb6de5c592fd8644f06dba68`; the
+crop SHA-256 is
+`e66d670e3aff47ba6af6a1ce0d0e69ab355f0bca7871fabdfb979ae3efb17f96`.

+For each accepted illustration, the image-generation input included the original non-crisp frame and the focused crop.
+The generated output hashes
+are:

+- `images/fastapi-request-response-imagegen.png`:
+  `4892a2e5ce31e5e75b759c2eeb4f846e39a64ceec104fc181820c77d91449e0e`
+- `images/docker-fly-deployment-flow-imagegen.png`:
+  `ca20b6ae853e47d997a5f44a13d413a0029062f2c69231323d0970eced3ddf07`

-The temporary mirror responses and failed acquisition logs remain only under `cohorts/2026/.tmp/ml-fastapi-workshop/` and aren't part of this commit.
-No thumbnail, transcript, or mirror metadata was promoted to a lesson asset.
+The source acquisition check passed with DataImpulse: `yt-dlp` using the Android client and 360p format completed a non-zero MP4, and `ffprobe` confirmed the duration and dimensions.
+No thumbnail or transcript-only claim was promoted to a lesson asset.

-I ran the documented acquisition checks as follows:

-- YouTube rejected direct `yt-dlp` with the documented JavaScript runtime/client options and returned "Sign in to confirm that you're not a bot".
-- The documented sticky proxy route returned HTTP 407 (`Proxy Authentication Required`).
-- Piped metadata endpoints returned the same upstream sign-in failure for the target video, or were unavailable with 502/403 responses.
-- Invidious instances didn't return usable video API metadata for the target.
-- A local search found no matching video file.

 ## Candidate audit

-I kept the smallest set of useful teaching moments from the cached transcript.
-We use a source-gate score: `0/12` means the candidate isn't publishable because its source frame can't be verified.
-This score isn't a claim about the visual quality of an unseen frame.
-Crop coordinates are `N/A` for every candidate.
+The rubric scores contribution, relevance, readability, complementarity, durability, and caption/accessibility from 0 to 2 each, for a maximum of 12.
+The source frame must first be verifiable.
+Exact code, commands, URLs, values, tables, and transient UI stay in native Markdown or deterministic rendering;
+imagegen is used only for a durable conceptual relationship.

-Candidate 1: service boundary
+### Candidate 1: service boundary

-- Timestamp: `00:36:16–00:36:42`
+- Timestamp: `00:36:30`
-- Workshop section: FastAPI
+- Source frame: `service-boundary.jpg`
-- Score: `0/12` - source gate
+- Score: `4/12`
-- Crop coordinates `(x, y, width, height)`: `N/A`
-- Teaching point: A marketing client sends a request to the prediction service and receives a response.
 - Decision: Reject.
-There's no source frame, so this is a transcript-only anchor.
+The frame mainly shows implementation code and does not add a readable service relationship beyond the nearby prose and code.

-Candidate 2: interactive API docs
+### Candidate 2: interactive API docs

-- Timestamp: `00:42:03–00:42:42`
+- Timestamp: `00:42:20`
-- Workshop section: FastAPI
+- Source frame: `api-docs.jpg`
-- Score: `0/12` - source gate
+- Score: `3/12`
-- Crop coordinates `(x, y, width, height)`: `N/A`
-- Teaching point: FastAPI's `/docs` page exposes the endpoint and lets the learner try a request.
 - Decision: Reject.
-There's no source frame, so the exact UI can't be claimed.
+It is generic `/ping` Swagger UI; the exact UI is transient and the endpoint details are already represented by native text.

-Candidate 3: client request and prediction response
+### Candidate 3: client request and prediction response

+- Timestamp: `00:53:11`
+- Source frame: `response.jpg`; focused crop: `response-crop.png`
+- Score: `11/12`
+- Decision: Keep.
+The frame visibly supports the teaching point that a client sends JSON to `/predict` and receives a churn prediction.
+Imagegen converted that source-backed relationship into a crisp, durable diagram without inventing the source's exact code or numeric output.
+- Published asset: `images/fastapi-request-response-imagegen.png`
+- README reference: immediately after the `curl /predict` example

+### Candidate 4: invalid input

-- Timestamp: `00:51:20–00:53:19`
+- Timestamp: `00:55:40`
-- Workshop section: FastAPI
+- Source frame: `invalid-input.jpg`
-- Score: `0/12` - source gate
+- Score: `3/12`
-- Crop coordinates `(x, y, width, height)`: `N/A`
-- Teaching point: A client sends JSON to `/predict`, receives a churn decision, and acts on it.
 - Decision: Reject.
-There's no source frame, and the teaching point overlaps the service-boundary explanation.

-Candidate 4: invalid input
+The captured frame does not clearly show the validation error; the exact error payload belongs in the existing native code/text.

+### Candidate 5: remote deployment state

+- Timestamp: `01:33:22`
+- Source frame: `fly-deployed.jpg`; focused crop: `fly-deployed-crop.png`
+- Score: `10/12`
+- Decision: Keep.
+The frame supports the durable relationship between a containerized service, Fly.io, and a reachable deployment.
+Imagegen removed the ephemeral deployment URL and editor/Zoom overlays while preserving that relationship.
+- Published asset: `images/docker-fly-deployment-flow-imagegen.png`
+- README reference: immediately after the Fly.io deployment URL discussion

+### Candidate 6: deployment response

-- Timestamp: `00:55:09–00:56:01`
+- Timestamp: `01:36:51`
-- Workshop section: Pydantic and Validation
+- Source frame: `deploy-response.jpg`
-- Score: `0/12` - source gate
+- Score: `4/12`
-- Crop coordinates `(x, y, width, height)`: `N/A`
-- Teaching point: Invalid input should be rejected instead of silently producing a prediction.
 - Decision: Reject.
-There's no source frame.
-The exact errors and values belong in native text.

-Candidate 5: remote deployment state

-- Timestamp: `01:32:06–01:34:23`
-- Workshop section: Deployment
-- Score: `0/12` - source gate
-- Crop coordinates `(x, y, width, height)`: `N/A`
-- Teaching point: Fly.io changes the local service into a reachable deployment, and the client calls its remote `/predict` endpoint.
-- Decision: Reject.
-There's no source frame, and deployment URL/state is ephemeral.

-Other workshop moments use exact code, commands, configuration, or values already in the README.
-The rubric requires us to keep those explanations in native markup instead of screenshots.
-I retained only these five candidates.
-Each one could have shown a service relationship, interactive API state, validation behavior, or deployment state.
-A verifiable source frame would have been required.
+It duplicates the deployment candidate and is dominated by transient terminal/URL output; the durable flow is already covered by the accepted deployment illustration.

 ## Publication decision

-We publish the following decision:

-- We accepted no assets.
+- Accepted exactly two source-backed assets.
-- We added no README references, so we leave the workshop image-free.
-- We made no native markup changes.
-- We didn't run imagegen because a conceptual redraw requires an original source frame and its native crop, and neither exists here.
-- We stop at the source gate rather than infer a frame from the transcript or thumbnails.
+- Added both references to `README.md`.
+- Used the original non-crisp frame plus a focused crop as image-generation inputs for each accepted asset.
+- Removed faces/camera and editor/Zoom overlays from the published visuals.
+- Kept exact code, commands, URLs, numeric values, and validation payloads in native Markdown instead of asking imagegen to recreate them.
+- Rejected generic, duplicate, transient, and non-diagnostic screenshots.